o-t-w/blog/src/content/blog/prefix.md

 Safari supports `text-decoration-color`, `text-decoration-line` and `text-decoration-style` without a prefix.
 The `text-decoration` property is meant to work as a shorthand for all three.
 In Safari, however, `text-decoration` can only set `text-decoration-line`. `text-decoration: underline;` works.  `text-decoration: underline orange wavy;` doesn't. `-webkit-text-decoration` works correctly when setting all three properties.

-`text-stroke` and `text-fill-color` have never been successfully standardised, but `-webkit-text-stroke` and  `-webkit-text-fill-color` work in every browser.
+`text-stroke` and `text-fill-color` have never been standardised, but `-webkit-text-stroke` and  `-webkit-text-fill-color` work in every browser.

 Similarly, `line-clamp` has still not been been standardised.
 There is currently no `line-clamp` property implemented in any browser, only `-webkit-line-clamp`, which only works in conjunction with two other prefixed non-standard properties: